Aquamarine Surveys

 My Story

-I found my way into boats on the magazine Classic Boat, where I worked full-time for 20 years, the last six of those as editor.
-After visiting boatyards all over Britain and around the world, I’ve seen, written about or boat-tested more yachts in various states of dereliction, resurrection or build than I can remember.
-I’ve put my finger through the hull of more than a few, as they lay dying from rot; and on the other end of the scale, edited the official book on the biggest yacht restoration the world has ever seen.
+I found my way into boats on the magazine Classic Boat, where I worked full-time for 20 years, the last six as editor.
+After visiting boatyards all over Britain and around the world, I’ve seen, written about or boat-tested more yachts in various states of build, dereliction or resurrection than I can remember.
+I’ve put my finger through the hull of a few, as they lie dying from rot.
+At the other end of the scale, I've edited the official book on the biggest yacht restoration the world has ever seen.
 Part of that 20-year journey was restoring and owning the classic wooden sailing yacht Billy Blue, a 1932 Hillyard Nine-Tonner, from wreck to ready; I've also built clinker dinghies at Stirling & Son.
-These days, I spend a day a week working in the yard at Dennetts on the upper Thames, leading restorers of inter-war motor cruisers.
+These days, I spend a day a week working at Dennetts on the upper Thames, leading restorers of inter-war motor cruisers.
 In 2009, I sailed a Swallow Boats Storm 15 around London and wrote a book about it; the same year, I took part in the Rolex Fastnet aboard the wooden pilot cutter yacht Morwenna.
 From serving on the concours judging board of the CIM in the Med to putting boats aground on the Essex mud, mine has been a long and continuing love affair with the waters of the world, the vessels that float on their surface, and the people who design, build, look after them and own them.
-These days, I do technical articles and boatyard visits for Classic Boat and the occasional book-editing job - currently a new 'bible' for wooden yacht owners soon to be published in English by Bloomsbury.
+These days, I do technical articles and boatyard visits for Classic Boat and the occasional book-editing job; currently a new 'bible' for wooden yacht owners soon to be published in English by Bloomsbury.

 Throughout this time, as well as working at Dennetts (this continues indefinitely), I have been lucky enough to shadow surveyors like Rob Bingham and Aidan Tuckett on dozens of diverse surveys, from fishing boat hull ultrasounds and derrick inspections, to 1980s planing cabin cruisers.
 I also carry out condition reports on vessels arriving at Dennetts for rebuild.